- Diaper changes indicate baby’s health: Wet and dirty diapers reflect hydration and digestion.

 How many diapers a day should I change?

 After the first few months have passed, your baby will probably wet and soil around 8 diapers a day, which adds up to 240 diapers per month.
 So many diapers!
-So it is recommended to calculate costs, look for coupons and buy them when you have the opportunity to save as much as possible.
-On the other hand, if you use cloth diapers, make sure to have more than 8 clean diapers ready every day to meet with your child’s needs.
-Remember it’s important to change a diaper as soon as you notice it’s wet or dirty.
-It’s often hard to notice a wet diaper when it’s disposable because it usually won’t bother your baby, so it’s important to check the diaper frequently.
+We recommend you calculate costs, look for coupons, and buy diapers when you have the opportunity to save as much money as possible.
+On the other hand, if you use cloth diapers, make sure to have more than 8 clean diapers ready every day to meet your child’s needs.